Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 3.01.03 =
-* Fix: Add responsive styling for .frm_four_col class when grids are disabled
+* Fix: Add responsive styling for the .frm_four_col class when grids are disabled
 * Fix: Fix number field HTML5 min, max, and step.
 This code was still in the pro form builder
 * Fix: More escaping for translated strings, and whitelist false positives for code security tools
 * Fix: When form builder is loaded with ajax, prevent errors when the default value is an array